mahiuthra17-cpu/expense-tracker/README.md

 - Add a New Expense
 - View All Expenses
 - Calculate Total Expenses
-- Store Expense Details
+- Store Expense Details Using ArrayList
 - Menu-Driven Console Application
-- Simple and User-Friendly Interface

 ## Expense Details
 The application stores the following information: